NixOS/rfcs/rfcs/0166-nix-formatting.md

 [Initial standard Nix format](#initial-standard-nix-format).

-Significant changes to the standard Nix format must go through another RFC.
+Controversial changes to the standard Nix format must go through another RFC.
+It is up to the Nix formatter team to decide when an RFC is necessary.

 The latest version of the standard Nix format must be in a file on the main branch of the [official Nix formatter](#official-nix-formatter).